 Chetan Sharma is CEO and founder of Chetan Sharma Consulting and is one of the leading strategists in the mobile industry.
 Executives from wireless companies around the world seek his accurate predictions, independent insights, and actionable recommendations.
-He has served as an advisor to senior executives of several Fortune 100 companies in the wireless space and is probably the only industry strategist who has advised each of the top 6 global mobile data operators.
-Chetan is the author or co-author or editor of 12 best-selling books on mobile and over 200 articles related to mobile.
-He has been serving on the advisory boards of Telefonica, Ericsson, Kymeta and other stealth startups.
+He has served as an advisor to senior executives of several Fortune 100 companies in the wireless space and is probably the only industry strategist who has advised each of the top 9 global mobile data operators.
+Chetan is the author or co-author or editor of 15 best-selling books on mobile and over 200 articles related to mobile.
+He has been served on the advisory boards of Telefonica, Ericsson, Kymeta and other stealth startups.

 Neville R. Ray is the Executive Vice President and Chief Technology Officer of T-Mobile USA.
 Mr. Ray joined T-Mobile USA (then VoiceStream) in April 2000 and since December 2010 has served as its Chief Technology Officer, responsible for the national management and development of the T-Mobile USA wireless network and the company’s information technology services and operations.
 Prior to joining T-Mobile USA, Mr. Ray served as Network Vice President for Pacific Bell Mobile Services.
 He currently serves on the Board of Directors of Next Generation Mobile Networks Alliance.
 Mr. Ray is an honors graduate of City, University of London and a member of the Institution of Electrical and Electronic Engineers and the Institution of Civil Engineers.

 Niall Norton is general manager and Division President for Amdocs Networks, reporting to Anthony Goonetilleke, Group President for Technology and Strategy.
 Niall has responsibility for the commercial strategy related to Amdocs portfolio of software and services for the network market domain.
 This includes business development and support for customers and partners.